qyang-nj/llios/macho_parser/README.md

 ### LC_SYMTAB
 #### Two Level Namespace
 The linker enables the two-level namespace option (`-twolevel_namespace`) by default.
 It can be disabled by `-flat_namespace` option.
-The two levels are the library name and symbol name.
+The first level of the two-level namespace is the name of the library that contains the symbol, and the second is the name of the symbol.
 Once enabled, the macho header has `MH_TWOLEVEL` flag set.
 Each undefined symbols will record its library information by `LIBRARY_ORDINAL` in `nlist.n_desc`.

 Two major benefits of two-level namespace:
 * avoid symbol conflict from different libraries